-To the extent state law is not preempted by ERISA, this Plan is governed by and construed in accordance with the laws of the State of the AH Facility (or other AH worksite) at which you are based.
+This Plan is governed by state law; it shall be governed by and construed in accordance with the laws of the State of the AH Facility (or other AH worksite) at which you are based.
 If you are not based at an AH Facility (or other AH worksite), the Plan shall be governed by and construed in accordance with the laws of the State of California.